SERVICES

 LGBTQIA+ & Social Justice Event Programming Support

-In the past 7 years, I have led the programming and/or full execution of 20 conferences, convenings, and gatherings.
+In the past 7 years, I have led the programming and/or full execution of 20 conferences, convenings, and gatherings with regional, national, and international audiences and attendees.
 I have also been a Pride organizer with one of the largest Prides in the US for 7 years where I was responsible for the programming of the annual Spirit of Stonewall Rally, and regularly travel to support other Pride organizers at their events (most recently: WorldPride DC, San Francisco Pride, & Oakland Pride).
-These events have served ~3,000 people, and have ranged from smaller, 50+-people regional convenings with a single keynote speaker to moderate rallies with about 1,000 attendees and 10 speakers to large, multi-track 400+-attendee international conferences with over 50 workshops and multiple keynotes / featured speakers.
+These events have served ~3,000 people, and have ranged from smaller, 50+-people regional convenings with a single keynote speaker to moderate rallies with about 1,000 attendees and 10 speakers to large, multi-track 2,000+-attendee national and international conferences with over 200 workshops and multiple keynotes / featured speakers.

 Two things I genuinely love about events: 1) the puzzle-piecing together of a meaningful, engaging, and powerful program that leaves attendees feeling stretched, inspired, and hopeful, and 2) the organized chaos / adrenaline of a large event day-of.